 A student who successfully defends the dissertation with conditions to be completed must satisfy those conditions with the approval of the dissertation advisor within one year.

 Any dissertation may be published after the final defense provided that the dissertation submitted for publication is approved as to form and content by the dissertation advisor and also provided that due acknowledgment is made to the University.
-No form of publication, however, shall relieve the student of the responsibility for supplying the proper abstract, the specified complete copy of the thesis or dissertation for binding and deposit in Hillman Library, and the three bound copies for the SIS Library.
+No form of publication, however, shall relieve the student of the responsibility for following the University's Electronic Theses and Dissertations (ETD) formatting and submission guidelines as outlined on the School of Information Sciences’ PhD Graduation Checklist.

 9. Statute Of Limitations